South Devon: Specific uses of the term

-Natural England define a natural region of South Devon, National Character Area 151.
-The area is bounded by the River Tamar in the west, the coastline from Plymouth to Torquay in the south, abd the southern boundary of Dartmoor in the north.
+Natural England defines a natural region of South Devon, National Character Area 151.
+The area is bounded by the River Tamar in the west, the coastline from Plymouth to Torquay in the south, and the southern boundary of Dartmoor in the north.
 Either side of Dartmoor it reaches as far north as Chillaton in the west and Chudleigh and Bovey Tracey in the east.
 Adjacent natural regions are the Cornish Killas to the west of the Tamar Valley, The Culm to the northwest and the Devon Redlands to the northeast.

 The South Devon parliamentary constituency includes parts of the Torbay and South Hams districts.

 South Devon National Landscape covers a largely coastal strip from Jennycliff Bay in the south of Plymouth to Berry Head in the south of Torbay, encompassing a large part of South Hams.

 Visit South Devon, a membership organisation promoting tourism on behalf of local businesses, covers the areas of East Devon, Mid Devon, Teignbridge and South Hams.